How Much Does a Heated Driveway Cost?

 General Costs for Installing a Heated Driveway

-While it’s true that no radiant heating system provider will want to throw out installation cost numbers without knowing specifics, there are some general numbers that may be helpful when pricing out your radiant heated driveway project.
+While it’s true that no radiant heating system provider will want to throw out installation cost umbers without knowing specifics, there are some general numbers that may be helpful when pricing out your radiant heated driveway project.
 Once again, keep in mind that these prices are very general.
 Your actual price will vary depending on the specifics associated with your project.
-According to Warmzone, one of the country’s top radiant heat providers known for its customer service, the cost of a heated driveway system can range between $11-$21 per square foot.
+So, how much does a heated driveway cost?
+According to Warmzone, one of the country’s top radiant heat providers, the cost of a heated driveway system can range between $11-$21 per square foot.

 Advice from an Industry Professional